hidetoshi-furukawa/CarND-Capstone/README.md

 </div>

 ### Model for Site
-We plan to use YOLOv3 for traffic light detection and classification.
+We use YOLOv3 for traffic light detection and classification.

 YOLOv3 (open youtube video on click):